flock-community/aigentic/site/blog/2025-06-16-eudr/index.md

 - **Continuous Improvement**: The agent was continuously adapted based on feedback, improving its accuracy over time

 Aigentic's ability to combine human-in-the-loop validation with AI automation was crucial for building trust in the system.
-During the proof of concept, stakeholders could review classifications, provide feedback, and see how the system improved over time, which was essential for validating the approach.
+During the solution, stakeholders could review classifications, provide feedback, and see how the system improved over time, which was essential for validating the approach.

 ## Operational Observability: Monitoring Performance and Costs in the POC